mesosphere/marathon-autoscale/README.md

 The create_service_account.sh script takes two parameters:

 Service Account Name - the name of the service account you want to create Namespace Path - the path to launch this service under marathon management.  e.g. / or /dev

-####    create-service-account.sh <service-account-name> <namespace-path>
+####    $ ./create-service-account.sh [service-account-name] [namespace-path]

 ## Program Execution
 The python program runs on marathon and can be executed using the following command: